-6. RELATED WORK
+6 RELATED WORK

-Work related to the subject of this paper can be viewed in two perspectives.
-One is over the individual capabilities of the three sisters: discovering and proposing candidate emergent properties and then verifying or refuting them (for the offline components), and runtime analysis and test suite minimization (for the online component).
-The other perspective is that of the overall view of a wise development environment that accompanies the developer and automatically and proactively carries out these tasks and others, such as requirement analysis, specification mining, test generation, synthesis, and more.
+Work related to subject of this paper can be viewed in two perspectives.
+One is over the individual capabilities of the three sisters, that is, mainly, discovering and proposing candidate emergent properties, and then verifying or refuting these properties.
+The other perspective is that of the overall view of a wise development environment that accompanies the developer and automatically and proactively carries out these tasks and others, such as requirements analysis, specification mining, test generation, synthesis, and more.